sevenval/flat-docs/cookbook/request-timeout.md

 </flow>
 ```

-Without that option the request will be aborted after three seconds – FLAT's default timeout setting.
+Without that `timeout` option the request will be aborted after three seconds – FLAT's default timeout setting.